vasanthsathya/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/ROCm_accelerator.rst

 .. note::
 	* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``accelerator.yml`` on RHEL target nodes.
 	* For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.
-	* AMD ROCm driver installation is not supported by Omnia on Rocky Linux cluster nodes.

 **Playbook configurations**